 Razumov and Charlier laid the groundwork for Prokhorov's acquisition in 2009 and 2010 along with Todd D. Schaefer, Prokhorov's American lawyer who moves between London, Moscow and New York.
 Another player, Christophe Charlier, the former chairman of the Nets board, played a critical role in getting Prokhorov invested in the team.
 He surveyed the Brooklyn landscape for Prokhorov in the summer of 2009 and recommended he buy into the team and arena.

 The New York-based Pavlova, a dual citizen of Russia and the US, entered the picture in 2010.
-She was named president of Onexim, a Sports and Entertainment Holdings USA, the US company that owns Prokhorov's interest in the team and arena.
-Her role was crucial in that she was responsible for cementing the relationship between Prokhorov and Bruce Ratner, particularly on the construction of the arena.
-Kushchenko is someone Prokhorov trusts not just on basketball operations, but also sports marketing.
-Kushchenko, Charlier, and Pavlova are members of the Nets board of directors, as is James Friel, a Russian-based American investment banker who's worked with Prokhorov's other interests.
+She was named president of Onexim, a Sports and Entertainment Holdings USA.
+Razumov, Kushchenko, Charlier, and Pavlova are members of the Nets board of directors, as is James Friel, a Russian-based American investment banker who's worked with Prokhorov's financial interests in Russia.
 All have been nominated by Prokhorov.
 The remaining members of the board are nominated by Ratner.

 Here are bio's of each them and others identified as players in the Nets' acquisition and operation of the franchise, people in their 30's and 40's who have already shaped the team and Barclays Center and will continue to in the coming years.